mac-comp240/hw6_estimate-pi/README.md

   `monteCarloPi_omp`
 - take in the number of threads from command line
 - change seeds so there is one per thread in an array.
 Use the rand_demo.cpp code from an activity as your guide (function parallelGenRandValues()).
 Ensure that you have the main thread create the array of seeds first, containing a different value for each thread.
+- Remember also from the random number activity that when generating more than one random number in a loop, you should use one C++ generator variable (including seeding it) and two different distribution variables that use that same generator.
-- Use to `omp_get wtime()` for timing
+- Use  `omp_get wtime()` for timing
 - add pragmas for OpenMP.
 Note that you will need to worry about what shared variables need to be reduced.
 You can again use rand_demo.cpp as a guide for the pragmas.

+### Test by hand with printing as it exists

 Then you will want to make sure the code is correct and also spend some more time determining what problem sizes as powers of 2 give how many digits of accuracy for pi.
-Make sure the results for accuracy match the sequential results.
+Make sure the results for accuracy of the parallel version match the sequential results.
 If they don't, there is something wrong with your parallel code.

-- fix up printing to print out data as comma-separated list:

-    numThreads, numSamples, time_spent, accuracy

 ## Run your code, record results

 Run several trials of your sequential and parallel versions to see what sizes of number of trials seem to have some strong scalability and which ones aren't quite as good.
 Your results should include both good strongly scalable problems sizes at certain numbers of threads, and some that don't do quite as well, so that you can provide a good analysis about what works and what doesn't.

+### Change printing so scripts work well

+- Before running your formal tests, you should fix up printing to print out data as comma-separated (or tab-separated) list:

+    numThreads, numSamples, time_spent, accuracy

+You can  omit the accuracy eventually, but it helps to keep it while you run trials of the scripts just to be certain that you have a sense of which problem sizes give you proper accuracy (lower problem sizes may not).

 You are provided with two shell scripts that will run your code in batches.
 Examine the scripts to see how they work. **You will want to change the problem sizes you choose to run.** Temporary problems sizes are given in the scripts.
+Experiment with a range of problem sizes (different for each of the scripts) and run the script with just a few trials (2-3) to get a sense of the accuracy and the scalability.
+(Ask you instructor if you are struggling with this.)

-Work through how to get the results into a spreadsheet document like what you used for the activities.
+Only after you are satisfied that you have picked good problem sizes should you work through how to get the results into a spreadsheet document like what you used for the activities.
+At this point you might want to remove the printing of the accuracy values and just have these, like was done for the activity:

+    numThreads, numSamples, time_spent, accuracy

 OPTIONAL: Additionally, one of our past preceptors has written a script that will automatically upload your code's output to Google Sheets using the Google Drive API.
 You can find that in `upload_script/`.
 We didn't get around to documenting it with a README this semester, but if you want a challenge, give it a try with a test sheet using the directions in the comments.